Table of Contents

 1991-1999

-- 1991: Cornelius Martin becomes the first African-American to hold an exclusive Saturn franchise in Clive, IA.
+- 1991: Cornelius Martin becomes the first African American with an exclusive Saturn franchise in Clive, IA.

 2000s - Present